 For the syrup:

-- Peel the grapefruit with a vegetable peeler, trying to avoid the white pith as much as possible.
-Reserve the peeled grapefruit, measure, and reserve the juice in the refrigerator until needed.
+Peel the grapefruit with a vegetable peeler, trying to avoid the white pith as much as possible.
+Juice the peeled grapefruit, measure, and reserve the juice in the refrigerator until needed.

-- Roughly chop the peel and place in a medium sized bowl.
+Roughly chop the peel and place in a medium sized bowl.
 Add the sugar (amount in cups equal to the reserved juice) to the peel and stir to combine.
 Cover the bowl with plastic wrap and let sit for 24-48 hours until the sugar melts and absorbs the oils from the grapefruit peel.
 Stir every 12 hours.

-- Juice the grapefruit and strain out the pulp.
 After the peel has absorbed the sugar for 24-48 hours, mix in the juice.
-Cover the bowl and let sit unrefrigerated* for another 24-48 hours.
+Cover the bowl and refrigerate for another 24-48 hours.
 Stir every 12 hours.
-Strain and refrigerate until needed.
+Strain and refrigerate syrup until needed.